sypets/sypets_example_inputlink/README.md

 The goal is the following:

-* show allowed file extensions (.bib) in the form and link browser (as is the case in type="inline")
+* show allowed file extensions (.png) in the form and link browser (as is the case in type="inline")
 * do not show "Add new media asset" in link browser

 ## Supported versions